ebzzry/ebzzry.github.io/en/src/scripting-lisp.md

 <div class="center">July 5, 2017</div>
 <div class="center">Updated: August 4, 2017</div>

+>“The light that burns twice as bright burns half as long.”<br>
+>―Dr. Eldon Tyrell, Blade Runner (1982)

 Full-fledged systems and libraries have always been a comfortable zone for Common Lisp users.
 However, for a long time, there has not been a definitive solution in using CL as a scripting language.
 A scripting language, in this context, means something that is similar in spirit to Bash.
-That is, one that is used to issue and manipulate system commands.
+That is, one that is used to issue, control, and manage system commands on the application level.
 In this article, I will give a short introduction on how to use CL in the scripting domain.

 <a name="toc"></a>Table of contents